varnishcache/pkg-varnish-cache/README.rst

 At that point, a maintenance branch should be branched off.
 These should be deleted from git 12 months after the release is end of life.
 Before deletion, a git archive of the branch should be extracted and made public.

+If you can work around branching, do it.
+Rather have one slightly untidy packaging ruleset, than two/three slightly different that needs to be kept in sync.

 Contact